-How to Force Quit App on iPhone, iPad, and iPod touch
+How to Force Quit App in iOS 6 on iPhone, iPad, and iPod touch

 Rarely, you will need to force quit an iOS app.
 While iOS is generally very stable, every once in a while you’ll encounter a third party app that misbehaves. iOS apps can freeze or become stuck, and you’ll usually know instantly because the iPhone or iPad becomes unresponsive to touch behavior, or something within the app is clearly running amuck.
 A stuck app is different from a normal crash, which randomly quits an application, and it’s different from a full system crash which usually brings up the spinning wheel logo.

 When an iOS app becomes unresponsive, the best thing to do is to forcibly quit the app using the trick we’re going to demonstrate here, the app can then be relaunched and usually is sufficient to remedy the apps situation back to good working order again.
 If you’ve never done it before you will find the process is actually similar to turning off an iOS device, but you stop one step short of that.
 The whole thing only takes a few seconds and it’s extremely easy to do.

 Let’s walk through exactly how to force quit unresponsive or frozen apps on the iPad and iPhone.
 As you will see, this is not the same as normally quitting out of an app in iOS.

 How to Force Quit an App in iOS 6

 This procedure will be the same to forcibly quit any app on any iOS version for any iPhone, iPad, and iPod touch.
 Assuming you’re in the app that you wish to forcibly quit from, do the following:

 - Hold down the Power button of the iOS device until the “Slide to Power Off” message appears, and then release the power button